-My thoughts on how companies can take advantage of the modern interaction technologies to improve communication, influence and the bottom line.
+These are my thoughts on how companies can take advantage of the modern interaction technologies and methods to improve communications, influence behaviour and retail online better.

 Thursday, May 31, 2012

 Everything you use these days is powered, improved or made by technology.
 From the kettle you boil your morning tea with, through to the smartphone you browse the web with, play games with, share images with and occasionally make calls with.
 Technology is unavoidable in the modern world.